 - Fill up containers of water from your tap.
 You can use gallons, pots and pans, bottles and anything you can find.
 If you want, you can also boil the tap water before storing it.

 - Some of the items on this list may not be available in our local grocery stores or box stores.
-I suggest getting them ASAP from online stores like Amazon, Vitacost, ThriveMarket, etc. Get them soon just in case there might be restrictions imposed on delivery options in the near future.
+You can easily buy them from online stores like like Amazon, Vitacost, ThriveMarket, etc.

 - If you run out of containers to hold food in, like I did, use old salsa bottles, pickle jars, mason jars and any glass containers.
 I just make sure I have washed them thoroughly and dried them before storing edible items in them.

 - The nuts I mention in the list below tend to get rancid after a while.
 I like to put them in the refrigerator to delay it.

 - In addition to the essentials I mention in this list, I also have some junk food on hand.
 They may not be essential to provide nutrition, but, they will make me feel a little less anxious.
 Things like chocolates, chips, caffeinated drinks, etc are also in my pantry for when things get stressful.

 - Don’t forget to have a manual can opener on hand

 15 absolute food essentials that vegans should stock up on